Updated 15 September 2022

 The federal government of the United States, as well as individual states continued to increase punishments related to Cannabis until the late 1960s, culminating with Nixon’s war on drugs.
 It was later admitted that the war on drugs was created to eradicate the White House’s two enemies: the anti-war left and Black people.
 During Ronald Reagan’s presidency, incarceration rates skyrocketed, with the number of people behind bars for nonviolent drug law offenses increasing from 50,000 in 1980 to over 400,000 by 1997.
 Of those, a majority were, and still are, Black and Brown people.
-The war on drugs created the perfect legal excuses for Law Enforcement to persecute people of colour.
-With the law distinguishing ‘cocaine powder’ from ‘crack cocaine’, despite both being the same drug, the government allowed the justice system to jail people of colour for the same offence white people were walking free for.
+The war on drugs created the perfect legal excuses for Law Enforcement to persecute Black and Brown people.
+With the law distinguishing ‘cocaine powder’ from ‘crack cocaine’, despite both being the same drug, the government allowed the justice system to jail Black and Brown people for the same offence white people were walking free for.
 Today, the federal government continues to cling to a policy that has its origins in racism and xenophobia and whose principal effect has been to ruin the lives of generations of Black and Brown people.

-Today, 36 states have legalized medical marijuana, and 15 states plus D.C. have legalized it for recreational use.
-While things are slowly moving in the right direction, the plant remains illegal on a federal level, and many people, a majority of them people of Colour, remain behind bars for something that is entirely legal now, even in their own state.
+Today, 38 states have legalized medical marijuana, 20 states plus D.C. have legalized it for recreational use, and 31 states of depenalised it.
+While things are slowly moving in the right direction, the plant remains illegal on a federal level, and many people, a majority of them Black and Brown people, remain behind bars for something that is entirely legal now, even in their own state.

 If you’d like to find out more and get involved, The Last Prisoner Project is committed to “freeing every last prisoner of the unjust war on drugs, starting with 40,000 people in prison for Cannabis offenses legal in most states”.